satish-pati/GPU_SIMULATOR/README.md

    ###  Niharika:
   - Design and implement the fetch unit into the pipeline.
-  - Modify the instruction parsing as per pipeline.
+  - Modify and implement instruction parsing as per pipeline.
   - Debug and test pipeline implementation.